Deep Learning for Constrained Utility Maximisation: The Deep Controlled 2BSDE Method for the Markovian Case

+where $x$ is some element of the support of $\mathcal{X}$.
+This control is chosen to optimise the state process via maximising a reward that is defined using a terminal gain function $g \colon \R^d \to \R$, which is a measurable function, either lower bounded or satisfying some quadratic growth condition.
+We wish to find the value function

 \begin{remark} The utility function $U$ is not defined on the whole space $\R$, but only $(0,\infty]$.
 We take $g(x)$ to be $U(x)$ when $x > 0$ and 0 otherwise, ensuring that quadratic growth or bounded conditions are satisfied (if they are satisfied for $U$).
-It is irrelevant what value is chosen when $x < 0$, as one can show that the state process $X$ defined in (\ref{wealth}) satisfies $X(T) > 0$ if and only if $X(0) > 0$ almost surely. \end{remark} Suppose that $u \in \C^{1 ,3}$, so that we can use the HJB equation and the SMP.
-The HJB equation tells us that $u$ solves the following PDE
+It is irrelevant what value is chosen when $x < 0$, as one can show that the state process $X$ defined in (\ref{wealth}) satisfies $X(T) > 0$ if and only if $X(0) > 0$ almost surely.
+We can similarly consider $\tilde{U}$ and $Y$. \end{remark} Suppose that $u \in \C^{1 ,3}$.
+The HJB equation tells us that if $u$ has at most quadratic growth in $x$ then it solves the following PDE

 with the terminal condition $u(T,x) = g(x)$ for $x \in \R^d$, where the Hamiltonian $F$ is defined by